Harmonised index of consumer prices (HICP) (prc_hicp)

 • COVID-19

-Information on the compilation of the HICP during the COVID-19 crisis is available in the HICP methodology page.
+Information on the compilation of the HICP during the COVID-19 period is available under Methodology - Harmonised Indices of Consumer Prices (HICP) - Eurostat (#COVID-19 and HICP).

-Eurostat has also set up a centralised methodological corner with notes and guidelines regarding the handling of the COVID-19 crisis.
+Eurostat has also set up the web page Support for statisticians - COVID-19, with notes and guidelines regarding the handling of the COVID-19 period.

 Related metadata Top